elastos/Elastos.Hive.HttpAPITests/testcases.rst

      - A
    * - 3
      - GET with "uid" but value is error.
-     - 200 code.
+     - 500 code. {"Message":"IPFS unsuccessful: 500: file does not exist"}
      - A
    * - 4
-     - POST with "path" argument.
+     - GET only with "path" argument.
 The value is an exist directory.
-     - 200 code.<!>
+     - 500 code.
      - A
    * - 5
-     - POST with "path" the value is an un-exist directory.
+     - GET without any arguments.
-     - 200 code.<!>
+     - 500 code. {"Message":"error reading request: /api/v0/files/ls"}
      - A

 **TEST CASE: /api/v0/files/mkdir**